 Unlike car insurance, homeowners insurance is not mandatory in Nevada.
-When an accident victim (“plaintiff”) sues an uninsured homeowner for injuries on his/her premises, the homeowner becomes the defendant in the case.
+When you sue an uninsured homeowner for injuries on their premises, the homeowner becomes the defendant in the case.

-But when an accident victim sues an insured homeowner, the homeowner “tenders” (transfers) the lawsuit over to his/her insurance policy to handle the litigation.
+Though when you sue an insured homeowner, the homeowner “tenders” (transfers) the lawsuit over to their insurance policy to handle the litigation.
 These types of lawsuits are called “third-party claims” because the insurance company is essentially acting as the defendant.

-If a plaintiff wins a personal injury case against an insured homeowner, the insurance company will pay the plaintiff for their losses up to the limits of the homeowner’s coverage.
+If you win a personal injury case against an insured homeowner, the insurance company will pay you for your losses up to the limits of the homeowner’s coverage.
 The typical homeowners insurance policy limit is $200,000 for such damages as

 - medical bills,

 - pain and suffering, and